agentloopfyi/agentloopfyi.github.io/_posts/2025-06-17-azure-entra-id-bearer-token-auth.markdown

 client_secret = *as obtained during creation*
 scope = {Application ID URI}/.default
 ```

+This needs to be securely used by the external app.

 To get a token the external app must invoke the following API (Use Postman for example):